rxm/fslogger/ReadMe.md

 # Write pBit detections to files

-> **Version 0.1.5** of fslogger, a Node server that writes POST requests to a file translating DeepXi JSON into ArcSight CEF
+> **Version 0.1.6** of fslogger, a Node server that writes POST requests to a file translating DeepXi JSON into ArcSight CEF

 ## Installing

 This is still a 0.1 version of the server script.
+Note that:

+* The CEF format emitted is still in development.
+* Exit codes for the `init.d` scripts have not been checked against accepted practices
-It still needs a few auxiliary scripts, such as monitoring.
-The CEF format emitted is still in development.
-Time conversions make the assumption that the host running the server and the ArcSight instance are in the same timezone.
+* Time conversions make the assumption that the host running the server and the ArcSight instance are in the same timezone.

 The script `fslogger.js` has been tested with Node v6.4.0 and Node v8.9.3.
 To install it a few parameters need to be configured in `fslogger.conf` that needs to be in the directory from where the script is launched.
 This is controlled by the string in `configPath` in the script.
 If the configuration file is not found, a message is emitted and the server continues with its defaults.